aoguai/LiYing/docs/README-EN.md

   -b, --rgb-list RGB_LIST         RGB channel values list (comma-separated)
                                   for image composition
+  -s, --save-path PATH            Path to save the output image -p, --photo-type TEXT           Photo types(supporting formats of XXpx x
+                                  XXpx or those specified in the data.ini) --photo-sheet-size TEXT         Size of the photo sheet(supporting formats of XXpx x XXpx or those specified in the data.ini)
-  -s, --save-path PATH            Path to save the output image -p, --photo-type TEXT           Type of photo --photo-sheet-size TEXT         Size of the photo sheet -c, --compress / --no-compress  Whether to compress the image -sc, --save-corrected / --no-save-corrected
+  -c, --compress / --no-compress  Whether to compress the image -sc, --save-corrected / --no-save-corrected
                                   Whether to save the corrected image